MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_12_resolve_github_secret_scanning_alerts.md

     Notice that this alert points to the PaymentService.cs file (line 24).
 The code exposes a Stripe live API key.

-1. Navigate back to the Secret scanning alerts page and take a minute to review the other alerts.
+1. Navigate back to the Secret scanning alerts page and quickly review the other alerts.

     As you review the alerts, notice the following: